 It’s a phenomenal idea for a fantastic flower arrangement.

-I added this last one in case you couldn’t get out to get flowers.
+I added this last one in case it was snowing where you are and you couldn’t get out to get flowers.

 No worries friend.
 I got you.